 BKKT Investors Please Contact Wolf Haldenstein About Participating In The Bakkt Holdings, Inc. Class Action

-NEW YORK, April 09, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP , a distinguished law firm with over 125 years of history, announces that a securities class action lawsuit has been filed on behalf of all persons or entities who purchased or otherwise acquired Bakkt Holdings, Inc. (Bakkt or the Company) (NYSE: BKKT) securities between March 25, 2024 and March 17, 2025, inclusive (the Class Period).
+NEW YORK, April 10, 2025 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP , a distinguished law firm with over 125 years of history, announces that a securities class action lawsuit has been filed on behalf of all persons or entities who purchased or otherwise acquired Bakkt Holdings, Inc. (Bakkt or the Company) (NYSE: BKKT ) securities between March 25, 2024 and March 17, 2025, inclusive (the Class Period).

 Deadline to sign up: